discomplex/linuxplays/README.md

 linuxplays
 ==========

-Conky, Tint2, and all the possible trial and errors...
+Conky, Tint2, and all the possible trial and errors with Openbox